 Remember when I said that I don’t think you should just stop planting at your raised beds?

 The area around your raised bed garden is a great place for an edible hedgerow.

-Plant a few fruit trees, even if they're only dwarf trees.
+Plant a few fruit trees, even if they’re only dwarf trees.
 Never underestimate the power of trees and woody shrubs in the garden.
-I order all my fruit trees and other food producing perennials from Raintree Nursery.
+I order a lot of my fruit trees and other food producing perennials from Raintree Nursery.
 They sell many varieties of dwarf and semi dwarf fruit trees, bred to be disease and pest resistant specifically for organic, backyard growers.